 Senn-Thomas is a fight-free school.
 Students are expected to learn and utilize peaceful solutions to conflicts they may encounter with classmates.
-Hitting, kicking, punching, biting, scratching, or any other form of physical assault which involves two children reciprocating will result in a loss of privilege.
+Hitting, kicking, punching, biting, scratching, or any other form of physical assault which involves two children reciprocating will result in a loss of privilege and disciplinary action.